Discover December’s Cool New Science Games

 Step 9: Track Student Data

 Watch as students progress through the playlist, and see their answers to quiz questions in real time.
-If you need to stop and review mid-playlist, click the pause button.
+If you need to stop and review the mid-playlist, click the pause button.

 Step 10: Download Results